mahesh-panchal/nf-core_modules_demo/README.md

 [FastQC](https://github.com/nf-core/modules/tree/master/software/fastqc),
 [BWA index](https://github.com/nf-core/modules/tree/master/software/bwa/index), and
 [BWA mem](https://github.com/nf-core/modules/tree/master/software/bwa/mem) implementations
-can be seen by following their respective links. nf-core provides a software `nf-core` (via `conda` or `pip`) that provides tools to aid using nf-core modules, among other things.
+can be seen by following their respective links. nf-core provides a software package `nf-core` (via `conda` or `pip`) that provides tools to aid using nf-core modules, among other things.

 Modules available in the nf-core modules repository can be listed using